vb-consulting/Norm.net/Documentation/reference/options.md

     .Single();
 ```

-- In this example, if match doesn't exists for `table2` and `table3`, `instance2` and `instance3`` will be null if `NullableInstances` is set to true.
+- In this example, if the match doesn't exist for `table2` and `table3`, `instance2` and `instance3` will be null if `NullableInstances` is set to true.

-- Default is false (nullable instances are disabled).
+- The default is false (nullable instances are disabled).

+---

 ### Prepared

-- Set to true to run all commands in prepared mode every time by calling [`Prepare()`](https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbcommand.prepare) method before execution.
+- Set to true to run all commands in **prepared mode every time** - by calling the [`Prepare()`](https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbcommand.prepare) method before every execution.

 ```csharp
 NormOptions.Configure(options =>